-The danger posed by possible cyber-attacks and the serious consequences are often unfortunately underestimated.
+The danger posed by possible cyber-attacks and the serious consequences is often unfortunately underestimated.
 Until the point when everything gets out of hand and panic breaks out.
-Regardless of whether companies, municipalities or the health sector are affected, third party data is always involved.
-The top 7 cyber-security breaches 2021 show the explosive nature of the topic and illustrate the sensitivity to hacker attacks in the age of digitalisation.
+Regardless of whether companies, municipalities or the health sector are affected, third-party data is always involved.
+The top 7 cyber-security breaches in 2021 show the explosive nature of the topic and illustrate the sensitivity to hacker attacks in the age of digitalisation.

-We remember only too well: Shortly after the outbreak of the Coronavirus in the United States, a number of hospitals were hit with ransomware attacks.
-Vital patient information was inaccessible, treatment schedules lost, surgeries delayed, and life support systems compromised.
+We remember only too well: Shortly after the outbreak of the Coronavirus in the United States, several hospitals were hit with ransomware attacks.
+Vital patient information was inaccessible, treatment schedules were lost, surgeries were delayed, and life support systems were compromised.
 There is never a good time to be the target of a cyber attack.
 However, there are worse times.
 And in the middle of a pandemic, with hospitals already overrun and staff overworked, is definitely one of them.
-Many hospitals were forced to pay millions and are still suffering from the consequences of these attacks.
+Many hospitals were forced to pay millions and still suffer from the consequences of these attacks.

 This is a worst-case scenario.
-However, a lack of security can have other severe repercussions on your business and your customers.
+However, a lack of security can severely affect your business and your customers.
 With more and more employees working from home or on the go and customers increasingly turning to the Internet for everyday tasks from banking to grocery shopping, it’s imperative for businesses to consider how they can contribute to a safe online environment.